 - General Physics

-The following schedule represents one way to incorporate the required prerequisite classes into your plan of study.
-Keep in mind that not all classes listed may be required for every program and that you may need to add one or two additional courses that your program requires.
+The following schedule represents one way to incorporate the required prerequisite classes into a study plan.
+Keep in mind that not all classes listed may be required for every school of dentistry and that you may need to add one or two additional courses that your program requires.

 Many schools also require/recommend: